CodeManCody/PythonVM/README.md

     Program execution: python3 prog4_3.py <file.sm>

-    This is a driver that tokenizes and parses a file (program) passed in through the command line, and then executes the commands via the Python Virtual Machine (StackMachine) created.
+    This is a driver that tokenizes and parses a file (program) passed in through the command line, and executes the commands via the Python Virtual Machine (StackMachine) created.
 If any tokenization or parse errors are present, they are specified accordingly.
 If the file/program executes without error, the driver specifies that the program ran and terminated correctly.

 100fib.sm is a program to calculate the first 100 Fibonacci numbers